jestjs/jest/docs/en/CLI.md

 Will run all tests affected by file changes in the last commit made.

+### `--listTests`

+Lists all tests Jest will run given the other arguments, and exits.

 ### `--logHeapUsage`

 Logs the heap usage after every test.
 Useful to debug memory leaks.
 Use together with `--runInBand` and `--expose-gc` in node.